fsharp/fsharp.github.io/_posts/2015-09-29-fsharp-compiler-guide.md

 the F# compiler serivce.
 Overly high memory usage results in poor throughput (particularly due to increased GC times) and low user interface responsivity in tools such as Visual Studio or other editing environments.

+### Key scenarios for memory usage

-Overall memory usage depends considerably on scenario,phase adn configuration.
+Overall memory usage depends considerably on scenario,phase and configuration.
 Some key scenarios are:
 * Overall memory usage of an instance of Visual Studio or another editing environment when editing F# projects
 * Overall memory usage of the Visual F# Power Tools in Visual Studio when editing and refactoring F# projects
 * Memory usage and throughput of the F# compiler fsc.exe